cyricng/atmoscyric.github.io/project.md

 ![](assets/IMG/test_diff.png){: width="400" }
 ![](assets/IMG/test_sie.png){: width="400" }
-*Figure 3: The predicted compared to the testing sets of the difference in sea ice (top) and sea ice extent (bottom).*
+*Figure 3: The predicted compared to the testing sets of the difference in sea ice (left) and sea ice extent (right).*

 ## Results and Discussion